The mission & vision statements of the cannabis industry’s leading corporations are amazingly short-sighted.

 - Our mission is about cannabis consumers (and, indirectly, the manufacturers who make consumer products using TCC’s cannabis ingredients).
 We’re just one link in the cannabis industry’s global supply chain.
 We need every other link to be strong, too, in order to out-compete the vertically-integrated cannabis multinationals.

-In short, TCC aims to succeed by helping others, whereas today’s top-valued cannabis companies aim to succeed by helping only themselves.
+In short, TCC aims to succeed by helping others, whereas the above-listed Big Cannabis firms aim to succeed by helping only themselves.

 Hence TCC’s motto, which summarizes our vision and mission: Improving your world with every hit™.